“Babypod is safe.” – Dr. Leonardo Marquès

-- Prenatal diagnosis of deafness..
+Babypod can open new lines of research on fetal hearing and deafness.
 If the baby responds to music, this means that there are no hearing problems, however, failure to respond to the music during the scan does not mean they do not hear, the baby may respond in another.
 The reaction depends on the activity of these neurons at that time.
 Adults also respond differently to the same music.

 - Increased efficiency and speed of scans.
 The baby’s movements provide the ability to view all of their anatomy.